johnpolacek/nextjs-scraper-playground/README.md

 1. Install `vercel` from [vercel.com/cli](https://vercel.com/cli) or via node with `npm install -g vercel`.

-2. Run `vercel` from your project directory.
+2. Run `vercel` from your project directory and follow the prompts.

 You can find more details about [here](https://vercel.com/cli).
 <br>